01-ai/Yi/README.md

 - 🙌 Targeted as a bilingual language model and trained on 3T multilingual corpus, the Yi series models become one of the strongest LLM worldwide, showing promise in language understanding, commonsense reasoning, reading comprehension, and more.
 For example,

-  - For English language capability, the Yi series models ranked 2nd (just behind GPT-4), outperforming other LLMs (such as LLaMA2-chat-70B, Claude 2, and ChatGPT) on the [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) in Dec 2023.
+  - For English language capability, the Yi series models ranked 2nd (just behind GPT-4), outperforming other LLMs (such as Llama2-chat-70B, Claude 2, and ChatGPT) on the [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) in Dec 2023.

   - For Chinese language capability, the Yi series models landed in 2nd place (following GPT-4), surpassing other LLMs (such as Baidu ERNIE, Qwen, and Baichuan) on the [SuperCLUE](https://www.superclueai.com/) in Oct 2023.

-  - 🙏 (Credits to LLaMA) Thanks to the Transformer and LLaMA open-source communities, as they reducing the efforts required to build from scratch and enabling the utilization of the same tools within the AI ecosystem.
+  - 🙏 (Credits to Llama) Thanks to the Transformer and Llama open-source communities, as they reducing the efforts required to build from scratch and enabling the utilization of the same tools within the AI ecosystem.

-  <details style="display: inline;"><summary> If you're interested in Yi's adoption of LLaMA architecture and license usage policy, see  <span style="color:  green;">Yi's relation with LLaMA.</span> ⬇️</summary> <ul> <br>
+  <details style="display: inline;"><summary> If you're interested in Yi's adoption of Llama architecture and license usage policy, see  <span style="color:  green;">Yi's relation with Llama.</span> ⬇️</summary> <ul> <br>

 > 💡 TL;DR
 >
-> The Yi series models adopt the same model architecture as LLaMA but are **NOT** derivatives of LLaMA.
+> The Yi series models adopt the same model architecture as Llama but are **NOT** derivatives of Llama.

-- Both Yi and LLaMA are all based on the Transformer structure, which has been the standard architecture for large language models since 2018.
+- Both Yi and Llama are all based on the Transformer structure, which has been the standard architecture for large language models since 2018.

-- Grounded in the Transformer architecture, LLaMA has become a new cornerstone for the majority of state-of-the-art open-source models due to its excellent stability, reliable convergence, and robust compatibility.
-This positions LLaMA as the recognized foundational framework for models including Yi.
+- Grounded in the Transformer architecture, Llama has become a new cornerstone for the majority of state-of-the-art open-source models due to its excellent stability, reliable convergence, and robust compatibility.
+This positions Llama as the recognized foundational framework for models including Yi.

-- Thanks to the Transformer and LLaMA architectures, other models can leverage their power, reducing the effort required to build from scratch and enabling the utilization of the same tools within their ecosystems.
+- Thanks to the Transformer and Llama architectures, other models can leverage their power, reducing the effort required to build from scratch and enabling the utilization of the same tools within their ecosystems.

-- However, the Yi series models are NOT derivatives of LLaMA, as they do not use LLaMA's weights.
+- However, the Yi series models are NOT derivatives of Llama, as they do not use Llama's weights.

-  - As LLaMA's structure is employed by the majority of open-source models, the key factors of determining model performance are training datasets, training pipelines, and training infrastructure.
+  - As Llama's structure is employed by the majority of open-source models, the key factors of determining model performance are training datasets, training pipelines, and training infrastructure.

   - Developing in a unique and proprietary way, Yi has independently created its own high-quality training datasets, efficient training pipelines, and robust training infrastructure entirely from the ground up.
-This effort has led to excellent performance with Yi series models ranking just behind GPT4 and surpassing LLaMA on the [Alpaca Leaderboard in Dec 2023](https://tatsu-lab.github.io/alpaca_eval/).
+This effort has led to excellent performance with Yi series models ranking just behind GPT4 and surpassing Llama on the [Alpaca Leaderboard in Dec 2023](https://tatsu-lab.github.io/alpaca_eval/).
 </ul>
 </details>